sabya-gupta/Threads/src/threads/framework/CyclicbarrierFramework/ReadMe.txt

 So, we used the CyclicBarrier .

-1. It gets the data.
+1. Worker Threads gets the data (Run by Executor Service) and awaits on Cyclic barrier.
-2. Then the data was first stored in our DB.
+2. Then the data was messaged and then stored in our DB by the cyclic barrier thread.
-3. then the data was sent back to the source systems.
+3. Then the data was sent back to the source systems by the worker threads.